-Self leadership development is at the core of what we do, whether we are providing executive coaching or facilitating a leadership development workshop.
+Self leadership development is at the core of what I do, whether I’m providing executive coaching or facilitating a leadership development workshop.
 It’s usually interpersonal issues, such as our reactions to situations and how we view ourselves, which causes us to become stuck.
 The self is under more pressure today than ever before.
 The boundaries between what we do in work and what we do in life have never been so open to change.

-We cannot grow ourselves, support others’ growth and improve our leadership skills if we are unwilling to take ownership and accountability of our personal responsibilities.
+We cannot grow ourselves or support others’ growth if we are unwilling to take ownership and accountability of our personal responsibilities.
 Once we are aware of our responsibilities and identify who we want to become, we can chart a course to become that person in our professional lives.
 If we do not set an intention for who we want to become we will become someone that is shaped by the reactions to people, places and things.
 In fact, we limit not only our own potential but also that of our company or employer.

 “Self-leadership is the awareness of who you are and what you can do and how this impacts your communication, presence, and behavior with others.” – adapted from Andrew Bryant